artteknika/Magic-Sand/README.md

 Refer to [Magic-sand](https://github.com/thomwolf/Magic-Sand).

+### Caution

+If you finish this application, RealSense2 is sometimes left to be locked in this application or RealSense Viewer.
+Then Disconnect RealSense2.

 ## Sandbox games

 Refer to [Magic-sand](https://github.com/thomwolf/Magic-Sand).
-But, I disabled this Sandbox games.
-If you want to unable it, edit source code of this software.
+But, we disabled this Sandbox games.
+If you want to enable it, edit source code of this software.

 ### Shape an Island